search ]

 });

-In the first example, video_title and video_duration provide details about the video being played, making it easier to analyze engagement for specific videos.
-In the second example:
+In the first example, video_title and video_duration help you analyze engagement for specific videos.
+In the second:

-• form_title identifies the form that was submitted, making it possible to track performance across different forms.
+• form_title identifies which form was submitted, enabling cross-form performance tracking.

-• page_location records the URL where the event took place, ensuring data accuracy if forms are embedded on multiple pages.
+• page_location records where the event happened, ensuring accuracy when forms appear on multiple pages.

-• submission_time captures the exact time of the submission, useful for analyzing peak activity times.
+• submission_time captures the exact submission time, useful for identifying peak activity periods.

 3. Custom Dimensions and Metrics

-In GA4, you can also define custom dimensions and metrics to add unique details to events, making it possible to tailor tracking to specific goals.
+GA4 lets you define custom dimensions and metrics to add unique context to events.
+This is useful for tailoring tracking to specific business needs.

-Example: If you run a membership site, you might add a custom dimension for “Membership Level” to track event interactions among different user groups.
-This allows deeper segmentation in your reports.
+For example, if you run a membership site, you could add a custom dimension for “Membership Level” to segment event data by user type.
+This enables deeper analysis in your reports.

 Marking Events as Conversions